Map of PREP Institutions(HTML version)

 Analysis of Scholar Outcomes for the NIGMS Postbaccalaureate Research Education Program [PDF, 790KB]

-PREP awards encourage individuals from underrepresented groups who hold a recent baccalaureate degree in a biomedically relevant science to pursue a research doctorate.
-PREP participants work as apprentice scientists in a preceptor's laboratory and participate in student development and education activities.
-This program is expected to strengthen the research skills and academic competitiveness of participants for pursuit of a graduate degree while also stimulating them to have an interest in addressing the health problems that disproportionately affect minorities and the medically underserved in the United States.
+PREP awards encourage individuals from diverse backgrounds who hold a recent baccalaureate degree in a biomedically relevant area of study to pursue a research-focused doctoral degree (for examples of groups underrepresented in the biomedical sciences see the Notice of NIH’s Interest in Diversity).
+PREP participants receive support to work as apprentice scientists in a mentor’s laboratory and participate in courses for skills development.
+This program is expected to strengthen the research skills and academic competitiveness of participants for pursuit of rigorous, research-focused doctoral degree programs (e.g., Ph.D. or M.D./Ph.D.) in biomedical fields.

 PREP Answers to Frequently Asked Questions

 Connect With Us: